- 1 But What is Meant By Preheating? Why is it so important?

 Rather get in the habit of preheating your oven and get perfect baked goods.

-I hope you have found this post on the importance of preheating oven useful.
+I hope you have found this post on the importance of preheating the oven useful.

 My acknowledgments to the following sites for providing me the relevant and valuable information regarding preheating the oven.